Tadukoo/TadukooBibleBukkit/README.md

    * Shows you the Bible verse after the one you last read.
    * Also requires saving what Bible verse was last read.
    * Requires permission: TadukooBible.next

-More Permissions:
-   * TadukooBible.translations (Allows use of /bible translations)
-   * TadukooBible.books (Allows use of /bible books)

 Changes in books:
    * If a new book is started, it should start with an entire verse (or chapter).